Determinants of successful disease control through voluntary quarantine dynamics on social networks: Model Methods

-To quantify the spread of the infectious disease, we use the susceptible-infected–susceptible (SIS) model~\cite{hethcote2000mathematics}.
+To quantify the spread of the infectious disease that becomes an endemic~\cite{feng2005global}, we use the susceptible-infected-susceptible (SIS) model~\cite{hethcote2000mathematics}.
 The population is assigned to two compartments, susceptible (S) and infected (I), and individuals may progress between them.
 The SIS model can be mathematically represented by the following set of ordinary differential equations (ODEs):

 Here, the two variables $S$ and $I$ stand for the fractions of susceptible and infected individuals in each compartment.
 Besides, the two parameters $\beta$ and $\gamma$ are the transmission rate and the recovery rate of infected individuals.
+Extensions to more complicated disease models~\cite{ngonghala2020mathematical, glaubitz2023population} are possible but not the focus of the present study, since our primary motivation is to study the persistent need to quarantine against endemic diseases~\cite{medley2017emerging} instead of one single course of epidemic spreading.